epfl-lara/cs320/labs/labs_05.md

 ## WebAssembly and Amy

+The slides for this year's presentation are in the files called lab05-slides.

 Look at [this
 presentation](http://lara.epfl.ch/~gschmid/clp20/codegen.pdf) for the
 main concepts of how to translate Amy programs to WebAssembly.